 amanze was born in Nigeria in 1982, grew up in the United Kingdom, and now lives and works in New York City.
 In 2004, amanze earned her B.F.A., Summa Cum Laude, from Tyler School of Art at Temple University in Philadelphia and her M.F.A. from Cranbrook Academy of Art in Michigan in 2006.

-amanze has exhibited her work nationally and internationally including, New York, Johannesburg, Miami, Paris, London and Lagos.
-She is currently an Artist-in-Residence at the Queens Museum and also an Open Sessions 2015-2017 participant, at the Drawing Center, and the Studio Museum in Harlem.
+amanze has exhibited her work nationally and internationally in New York, Johannesburg, Miami, Paris, London and Lagos, including the California African American Museum, the Drawing Center, and the Studio Museum in Harlem.
 In 2019, amanze was named the Deutsche Bank Featured Artist at Frieze New York.